Hands on learning for little & future farmers.

 What should my kid wear?

-All children must wear closed toed shoes.
+All children must wear closed toed shoes & are highly recommended to wear boots.
 Please keep weather in mind.
 Since this is outdoor school, children will need to have appropriate outside attire for the seasons.

 Will I need to stay with my kiddo?

-For the safety of your children, we ask that parents (or a guardian) remain with them at all times with our Little Farmers.
-We are a working farm and it is in the best interest of you and your children.
+For the safety of your children, we ask that parents (or a guardian) remain with them at all times with our Little Farmers Class.
+We are a working ranch and it is in the best interest of you and your children.
 Parents or Guardians of Future Farmers aged kids are welcome to leave their children after the first class.

 Am I locked into our membership?

-Future Farmers will get more hands on experience with the science and biology behind running a farm and caring for livestock which includes a longer lesson each week.
+We have broken our Farm School year into 3 month sessions and each session with have a new group of topics.
+Future Farmers will get more hands on experience with the science and biology behind running a farm and caring for livestock each week.
 We’ve devoted our time to creating class programs that keep them engaged and excited about their opportunities.
-We’re going to explore soil microbes, plant identification & herbal remedies, egg production & life cycles, cheese making, candle making, sourdough bread and wild yeast harvesting.
+We’re going to explore soil microbes, plant identification & herbal remedies, egg production & life cycles, cheese making, candle making, livestock handling and farming practices.
 Our goal is to foster a love for agriculture & sustainability.
-Future Farmers will also be eligible to apply for our summer internships in 2022.
+Future Farmers 13+ will also be eligible to apply for our summer internships in 2023.

 *Widnor Farms is a working farm.
 Farm school falls under WA agritourism laws and as such, holds limited liability.